Pylons/pyramid/docs/narr/urldispatch.rst

 -------------------

 :term:`Route configuration` is the act of adding a new :term:`route` to an application.
-A route has a *path*, representing a pattern meant to match against the ``PATH_INFO`` portion of a URL, and a *name*, which is used by developers within a :mod:`repoze.bfg` application to uniquely identify a particular route when generating a URL.
+A route has a *pattern*, representing a pattern meant to match against the ``PATH_INFO`` portion of a URL, and a *name*, which is used by developers within a :mod:`repoze.bfg` application to uniquely identify a particular route when generating a URL.
 It also optionally has a ``factory``, a set of :term:`route predicate` parameters, and a set of :term:`view` parameters.

 A route configuration may be added to the system via :term:`imperative configuration` or via :term:`ZCML`.
 Both are completely equivalent.